-Described after a Liszt recital as 'a pianist of Herculean stamina', British born Robin Zebaida enjoys a performing career that has frequently taken him around the world.
+Lauded after a Liszt recital by Musical Opinion magazine as 'a pianist of Herculean stamina', Robin Zebaida enjoys a performing career that takes him around the world.
 Highlights of recent seasons have included visits to USA, Canada - where he collaborated with the Orchestre Métropolitain under Yannick Nézet-Séguin - Central America, Europe, the Far East and Australia, where his Sydney recital was reported as achieving 'a warmth and empathy with the audience rarely seen'.
-At home in London he has performed at several venues including St John's Smith Square and the Queen Elizabeth Hall.
+At home in London he has performed at major venues including St John's Smith Square and the Queen Elizabeth Hall.

-Versatile recital programmes encompass the standard repertoire from Bach to Gershwin, as well as less familiar fare.
-Particular areas of interest include Russian music, orchestral and vocal transcriptions, and music for the left hand; these are reflected in a CD, 'Off the Beaten Track', on the Regent label.
+His wide ranging and extensive repertoire from Bach to Gershwin also encompasses less familiar fare; particular areas of interest include Russian music, orchestral and vocal transcriptions, and music for the left hand, some of which are reflected in a CD, 'Off the Beaten Track', on the Regent label.
 In a career which embraces many aspects of music making, he also appears as an accompanist, chamber music partner and concerto soloist.
-He founded and directs Classical Cornucopia, a flexibly sized group of freelance professional musicians, which made its debut in January 2007.

-Robin Zebaida was born and educated in London, England, later winning an Exhibition to read music at New College, Oxford, from where he graduated with maximum distinction in performance.
-He completed his formal studies with a postgraduate year at the Royal College of Music.
+Robin Zebaida was born and educated in London, England, later winning an Exhibition award to read Music at New College, Oxford, from where he graduated with maximum distinction in performance.
+He completed his formal studies as a postgraduate at the Royal College of Music.